 The Financing & Innovation Conference brings together national and regional leaders in farming, food production, and finance to facilitate efforts by small-acreage farmers and food entrepreneurs to access capital and fund growth.
 Launched in partnership with the University of Chicago Booth School of Business in 2011, this conference helps attendees gain new insights and inspiration from successful farmers, food entrepreneurs, and investors, and learn strategies to grow their businesses.

 The event also includes a Financing Fair where promising businesses exhibit and selected businesses pitch directly to potential funders, investors, and bankers who have interest in small farms and growing Good Food businesses.
 Since 2015, Fellows participating in FamilyFarmed’s Good Food Business Accelerator program have pitched their business plans at the Good Food Financing & Innovation Conference.

 SLoFIG, a Chicago-based angel investment group focused on sustainable food businesses, debuted at the Good Food Financing & Innovation Conference, and the Angel Food Network first participated in the 2014 conference.
 Together, these groups have 40 angel investors.
-Businesses participating in the Conference have raised millions of dollars in debt and equity capital.
-One of the best examples is Chicago’s Phoenix Bean Tofu, a member of the first Accelerator cohort, which secured a $1.5 million SBA-backed loan that will enable the fast-growing business to increase its production capacity five-fold.
+One of the best examples of FamilyFarmed’s impact in this area is Chicago’s Phoenix Bean Tofu, a member of the first Good Food Accelerator cohort (2014-15), which secured a $1.5 million SBA-backed loan that will enable the fast-growing business to increase its production capacity five-fold.